 So here’s the story.
-My house is on the market and I’m downsizing.
-A new adventure beckons.
-I want a small but beautifully luxurious space to reflect my new, carefree lifestyle.
+I had put my larger than needed house on the market, and I had to downsize.
+I wanted a small but beautifully luxurious space to reflect my new, carefree lifestyle.
 Easy, “minimal but sensual” living.
-Having a home I love honors my life.
+Having a home that honors my life.

 I called my stylish friend, Jo Tutton, for some tips on how to create luxe looks on a budget.
 Based in Edinburgh, Scotland, Jo is a renowned design expert.
 We’ve never met in person, but I’ve been following her style for years.
 Her homes are comfortable and luxurious.
 She’s down to earth, unfussy, lots of fun and lives with great panache.

 Her advice was so spot on, that I asked her if I could share her words with you.
 We are lucky she said yes!
 So… take it away Jo!